davetron5000/ruby-style/README.md

 Why? _this is standard across almost all Ruby code_

-#### Do not bother aligning arrows, equals, or colons.
-If there are so many grouped together, consider restructuring your code
+#### For more than 2 groups of arrowed, equaled, or coloned lines (e.g. a hash or set of local variables), align the operators so that the code forms a 'table'

-Why? _Alignment requires extra work to maintain, and results in hard-to-understand diffs when alignment must change_
+Why? _Although it's extra work to maintain and can break diffs, I feel that the clarity and readability of this structure is worth it - the code is read many more times than changed_

 #### Avoid single-line methods